ecos-wtf/website/_posts/2021-03-14-ecos-shellcoding.md

 return 0;
 {% endhighlight %}

-The commands are received and executed by a dedicated Thread (BcmEcRemoteTerminalConsoleThread -> BcmEcTerminalConsoleThread -> BcmTerminalConsoleThread).
+Note: If you like reversing, the commands are received and executed by a dedicated Thread (BcmEcRemoteTerminalConsoleThread -> BcmEcTerminalConsoleThread -> BcmTerminalConsoleThread).

 #### Command Offset